 and Anatomy & Physiology I Lab

 ENGL 1900 satisfies Composition I requirement; ENGL 2XXX satisfies Composition II requirement

-Students will spend 3-years at Saint Louis University in the Bachelor of Science in Health Sciences program.
-They will spend 4-years at St. Louis College of Pharmacy.
+Students will spend three years at Saint Louis University in the Bachelor of Science in Health Sciences program.
+They will spend four years at the University of Health Sciences and Pharmacy in St. Louis.
 The Bachelor of Science in Health Sciences will be awarded after completion of their first Pharm.D.
 Professional Year.

-Please visit St. Louis College of Pharmacy’s website for more information about the PharmD portion of this degree at www.stlcop.edu.
+Please visit the University of Health Sciences and Pharmacy in St. Louis's website for more information about the Pharm.D. portion of this degree at https://www.uhsp.edu.